 Select the number of units set aside for People with Disabilities that will use 811 PRA.
 The total number of 811 PRA units cannot exceed 11 units.
 Section 811 program requirements limit the percentage of supportive housing units.
-The total number of supportive housing units (HPH, homeless, PWD) in the project cannot exceed 25% of the total units.
+The total number of supportive housing units (HPH.